Coyote Buttes South Hike – The Wave Alternative

 The Coyote Buttes South permit is just the beginning of the adventure.
 You should be prepared well for this hike.
 Your safety is most important.
 There is no phone coverage.
 Furthermore, there are no designated trails, pure wilderness.
 It would be best if you took a detailed map and a good Handheld GPS with you.

 It would help if you told someone, as friends or family, who will not be on the hike when you start the hike for your safety.
 You can stay the night before in Kanab (Utah) or Page (Arizona) if you plan this hike.
 There are two main access points for the Coyote Buttes South area Paw Hole and Cottonwood Cove, and we prepare the map below with the main points in the area.

-So, from Kanab, Utah, drive 40 miles east on US-89.
+From Kanab, Utah, drive 40 miles east on US-89.
 Turn right onto House Rock Road, a dirt road located between mile markers 25 and 26.
 You must turn just before a guardrail and a sweeping left-hand curve in the road.
 Next, you must drive for 17 miles.
 You will travel past the Wire Pass parking lot at 8.3 miles and then the Utah – Arizona state line.
 When you near 17 miles, look for an unmarked turn-off on the left side of the road.
-There is a small parking Lone Tree before turn-off.
-Parking for the Paw Hole Trailhead is 2.5 miles from the turn-of.
+There is small parking at Lone Tree before the turn-off.
+Parking for the Paw Hole Trailhead is 2.5 miles from the turn-off.

 If you are going from Page, Arizona, the distance is similar.